HTTPArchive/almanac.httparchive.org/src/content/en/2020/resource-hints.md

 The largest use is with script elements, which is unsurprising as the number of JS primary and third-party files continues to grow.

 {{ figure_markup(
-  caption="The percent of mobile resources with a hint that use the \"low\" priority.", content="16%", classes="big-number", sheets_gid="1098063134",
+  caption="The percent of mobile resources with a hint that use the `low` priority.", content="16%", classes="big-number", sheets_gid="1098063134",